 - Six figure-plus assets, including the home, 401(k) and IRA accounts, stocks, bonds, cash, precious metals, the homestead, land and property, art and any collectibles, cars, etc.

 - Wholly or partially owned businesses, including home businesses and professional practices

 - Net of debts

 The point is more people are in the “high-asset” class than may be widely believed.
 According to a report from Spectrem Group, a Chicago-based research firm, some 9 million U.S. households have a net worth of at least $1 million.
 Record stock market values and skyrocketing property values are increasing individuals’ net worth.
 As large businesses contracted and eliminated jobs, people are starting new businesses at record numbers.
 The entrepreneurial spirit in Central Texas is fueling many new businesses.

 Significant net worth in your divorce?
-Patricia L. Brown & Associates handles high-asset divorce cases in the Round Rock, Texas, area.
+Patricia L. Brown & Associates handles high-asset divorce cases in the Williamson and Travis County area.
 Contact us online to schedule a confidential appointment.